-At Arizona State University, we’ve been educating engineers for Arizona and the world for more than 60 years.
-Today, with over 20,000 students, we are building on a rich history.
+At Arizona State University, we’ve been educating engineers for Arizona and the world for nearly 70 years.
+Today, with more than 30,000 students, we are building on a rich history.
 Our curriculum and programs have evolved to meet a rapidly changing technology landscape.
 Our research is at the forefront of innovation and we continue to foster close ties to industry and government.
 Our facilities reflect a strong commitment to providing the state-of-the-art infrastructure that has enabled our faculty and students to design and implement solutions that impact our community.

-Much has changed in 60 years but looking back over time, we have always had a culture that emphasized problem-solving, multidisciplinary interactions and societal context and connections.
+Much has changed since 1954 but looking back over time, we have always had a culture that emphasized problem-solving, multidisciplinary interactions and societal context and connections.

 Engineering begins at ASU